 A reminder statement to hike leaders to include a Co-leader or Sweep so that less strong hikers are not left behind on harder hikes, especially in difficult conditions.

-Retired now, I get into the outdoors most days to hike, paddle, camp, run, snowshoe, or explore.
-Some of my activities involve more difficult routes, but a few are also suitable for moderately fit people who like a bit of a challenge.
+Retired now, I get into the outdoors most days to hike, paddle, camp, snowshoe, or explore.
+Some of my activities involve more difficult routes, but most are suitable for moderately fit people too.
 Since I am out several times a week, I post one (or two) event(s) each week and I invite a small group of like-minded people to join me.
-Kamloops Trails